gikonekos/Building-Rescue-Archive/analysis/display_engine_analysis.md

 Stage clear screens should currently be treated as monochrome based on observed real-machine behavior.

+The routine TRIG0 appears at the end of the title display loop.

+Its likely role is to stabilize the display cycle and prevent the loop from running at full CPU speed.
+This routine probably combines keyboard polling with a small delay.

+Further disassembly is required to determine whether TRIG0 also interacts with LCD timing or hardware status registers.The routine TRIG0 appears at the end of the title display loop.

+Its likely role is to stabilize the display cycle and prevent the loop from running at full CPU speed.
+This routine probably combines keyboard polling with a small delay.

+Further disassembly is required to determine whether TRIG0 also interacts with LCD timing or hardware status registers.

 ---

 Note: the pseudo grayscale mechanism documented in